Life-long unlearner. Fascinated by the Austrian school of economics, decentralization, the future.

 Perhaps not in the way you’re used to hearing it (rich VS. poor)… Well, in a way, it is exactly that, but let me flip it differently.

-.
+As a devoted autodidact, I believe in learning through doing.
+More so, I believe in learning through pain.
 And when it comes to investing in bitcoin, I believe in this more than anything.

 Getting straight to the point: I believe there are two kinds of people: those with skin in the game, those without.